-The Missing Kind was set up and registered as a UK charity in 2014, with its head office currently in our trading and events venue in Norwich, Norfolk.
+The Missing Kind was set up and registered as a UK charity in 2014, with its head office currently in our trading and events venue in Norwich, Norfolk, but with intent to move this to KindaVillage once we have the infrastructure in place.
 Initially set on acquiring real estate for our operations and long term security of the charity.

 Our charity principally exists to support passionate individuals and groups with their social and environmental causes.
-We do this by providing support for their charitable endeavours via our community based venues and through our social enterprise school, co-working hub and linked network of social enterprises.
+We do this by providing support for their charitable endeavours via our community based social enterprise venues.

 Our ultimate aim is to ensure self-sustainability for the charity and its various projects through the commercial endeavour of our growing network of social enterprises, but we are now looking for additional grant-funding and commercial sponsorships throughout 2018/19 to speed this process and make a wider impact.

 Our social impact projects invest in community rather than just plug the holes that exist in some charitable areas of work .
 To this end, The Missing Kind charity (tMK) principally supports the creation of self-sustainable solutions for Social Impact.
 We seek to attract and support passionate caring individuals and small groups driven to make-a-difference outside of their own existence; to create perpetual kindness platforms for those so inspired in future generations.
 We do this through funding, guidance, training, business and marketing support and the use of facilities at our multiple venues.

 The following is a summary of current tMK projects, some still in their infancy or concept stage, and all offering a unique branding and social impact opportunity for visionary sponsors.

 Alternatively, we can reinvest donations of our supporting companies back into the communities from which the profits are generated; wherever a local project exists or can be created in alignment with tMK values.
 It’s worth noting these projects must be wholly charitable and not of an established nature, so usually run by small groups or passionate individuals, not corporate charities or clubs.